 - Our Mission is to create and sustain a community of learning in which students acquire knowledge and learn to apply it professionally with a concern for the society. - Pursue and Disseminate Research Findings and Offer Knowledge-Based Technological Services to Satisfy the Needs of Society and Industry. - Promote Professional Ethics, Leadership Qualities and Social Responsibilities.

 Department Vision

-• To evolve as a centre of academic excellence in Information Technology by building strong teaching and research environment.
+• To evolve as a centre of academic excellence in Computer Science & Engineering by building a strong teaching and research environment.

 Department Mission